 Carmine Varricchio – ISSF3 Wellcome Trust fellow – Developing novel therapeutic compounds for mitochondrial optic neuropathies

-Majed Alghamdi – Oxygen producing materials for enhancing radiotherapy for glioblastoma multiforme (co-supervised with Prof. Mark Gumbleton)
+Majed Alghamdi – Oxygen producing materials for enhancing radiotherapy for glioblastoma multiforme (co-supervised by Prof. Mark Gumbleton)

-Sebastiano Rizzo – Developing supportive materials for cell transplantation to the brain
+Sebastiano Rizzo – Developing materials to support cell transplantation to the brain

 February 2019 – Filippo’s return visit to Cardiff, together with Carmine joining the group, prompted an excuse for a curry together!

 October 2018 – Postgraduate welcome day.
 Cardiff School of Pharmacy and Pharmaceutical Sciences.
 Sebastiano, Dimitri, Ben, Filippo and Majed